Measuring Open Innovation: measuring corporate venture capital

 In previous articles we identified 4 types of open innovation practices incumbents can engage in and we looked at how two of the four can be measured.
-Specifically how can free and paid pilots be measured and how can acquisitions (M&A) be measured.
-Now let’s turn our attention to a
+Specifically how can free and paid pilots be measured, how can acquisitions (M&A) be measured and how venturing (corporate venture capital investments) can

 Measuring Open Innovation: measuring M&A